WhiteCloudsBook/web-forestry/content/index.md

   way, Wendall has no choice but to confront what he cannot outrun - <span style='font-style:italic;'>The part of the AI that's inside him</span>.</p><p></p>"
 type: home
-welcomeText: "<p>Welcome.
-White Clouds is a sci-fi novel written by Yoav Niran.
+welcomeText: "<p><strong>Welcome</strong>. <em>White Clouds</em> is a sci-fi novel
+  written by Yoav Niran.
 Here you can find information about how to read the book and how to support its publication.</p>"

 ---